rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > TODOs:
 >
 > - Evaluate survey length (the interviews took ~20-30 minutes)
-> - Can the community survey FAQ be generalized for all surveys such as this or the trademark surveys?
+> - Can the community survey FAQ be generalized for all surveys such as this or
+>   the trademark surveys?
 > - Define what it means to contribute to the Rust Projects.
 > - Questions to Add
 >   - What part of the project did you contribute to?
 > - Identify questions that don't need to be free-form
-> - Cross survey cohort analysis would be useful, is it possible or ethical to associate sets of answers across surveys?
+> - Cross survey cohort analysis would be useful, is it possible or ethical to
+>   associate sets of answers across surveys?
+> - Are these questions being presented in the optimal order?
+> - Make sure none of the major cohort sections are leaving out relevant
+>   questions that are asked of the other major cohorts.

 ## Collaboration Interview